Insights

 Unlike the strict frameworks that govern API protocols like Simple Object Access Protocol (SOAP) or Extensible Markup Language remote procedure call (XML-RPC), REST protocols have historically been employed to simplify the process of API development, as they can be built using virtually any programming language and support a variety of data formats.

 However, the emergence of several REST alternatives is forming a new flashpoint for API development over the next decade.
 This trend includes other protocols, patterns, and technologies like event-driven APIs, GraphQL, and gRPC.
-As these protocols achieve maturity and broader acceptance, it will become essential for API developers to understand how best to deploy REST alternatives across various platforms.
+As these communication protocols achieve maturity and broader acceptance, it will become essential for API developers to understand how best to deploy REST alternatives across various platforms.

 Let's explore what makes these REST alternatives so popular and the most common use cases that support their use in the field.